-Floods are the most common type of natural disaster, affecting more than 250 million people globally each year and causing around $10B in economic damages.
+Every year, floods cause thousands of fatalities worldwide, disrupt the lives of millions, and cause significant financial damages.
 As part of our efforts to advance AI to address the climate crisis and help communities affected, Google Research has developed AI models to forecast floods.
-Our Flood Forecasting Initiative aims to predict when and where riverine floods will occur, and alert people in areas that are about to be impacted before disaster strikes.
-By warning organizations and people in advance, we hope to empower them to act, limiting damage and loss of life.
-We work closely with governments, the UN, and NGOs to implement and distribute our flood alerts.
-After many years of intense research and development, our technology is now scalable and covers dozens of countries, and in the future we aspire to cover all areas affected by floods globally.
+Our system combines two AI models that process diverse publicly available data sources: the Hydrologic Model forecasts the amount of water flowing in a river, and the Inundation Model predicts what areas will be affected and how high the water level will be.
+This way, we can alert people in areas that are about to be impacted up to 7 days before disaster strikes.
+By warning organizations and people, we hope to empower them to act, limiting damage and loss of life.
+We work closely with governments, the UN, and NGOs to implement and distribute flood alerts.
+After many years of intense research and development, our technology is now scalable and covers dozens of countries, and in the future, we aspire to cover all areas affected by floods globally.

 The Flood Hub provides users with locally relevant flood data and flood forecasts up to 7 days in advance so they can take timely action.
 It is a visual, easy-to-use resource that displays local riverine flood maps and water trends and gives real-time flood forecasts and alerts based on Google's AI models and global data sources.
 The Flood Hub is designed to meet the needs of governments, local aid organizations, and people directly at risk.
 All information is free of charge, publicly available, and can be shared over social networks.
 Forecasts are updated daily.

-Caravan - A global community dataset for large-sample hydrology, Frederik Kratzert, Grey Nearing, Nans Addor, Tyler Erickson, Martin Gauch, Oren Gilon, Lukas Gudmundsson, Avinatan Hassidim, Daniel Klotz, Sella Nevo, Guy Shalev, Yossi Matias.
-Nature Scientific Data, 2022.
+Caravan - A Global Community Dataset for Large-sample Hydrology, Frederik Kratzert, Grey Nearing, Nans Addor, Tyler Erickson, Martin Gauch, Oren Gilon, Lukas Gudmundsson, Avinatan Hassidim, Daniel Klotz, Sella Nevo, Guy Shalev & Yossi Matias.
+Scientific Data, 2023.

 Technical Note: Data assimilation and autoregression for using near-real-time streamflow observations in long short-term memory networks, Grey Nearing, Daniel Klotz, Jonathan Frame, Martin Gauch, Oren Gilon, Frederik Kratzert, Alden Keefe Sampson, Guy Shalev, and Sella Nevo.
 Hydrology and Earth Systems Science (HESS), 2022.